jeremy-banks/devops/README.md

 - Finish out k8s cluster with an nginx welcome page deployment and alb
 - Triggering a DR event
    - ACL allows no traffic in one subnet
+- Complete sdlc test, stage, and prod
+- Opt out of all AI policy https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_ai-opt-out.html
+- Implement the Well-Architected Tool https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/organizing-your-aws-environment.html
 - Need scalable solution to deploy security settings such as aws_ebs_snapshot_block_public_access, block public s3 access, default ebs encryption, etc
    - probably need a step after account creation before iam to deploy org-security-settings
-- Complete sdlc test, stage, and prod
-- Complete CustomerA workload
-- Complete some kind of automation to convert drawio into png for this documentation
+- Complete some kind of automation to convert drawings into png for this documentation
 - Base docker images for all distros
    - initially just docker images which run apt-get upgrade or yum upgrade to get patches
 - Packer and ansible example for building base AMIs